 This material does not provide individually tailored investment advice.
-It has been prepared without regard to the individual financial of objectives of persons who receive it.
-The strategies and/or investments discussed in this material may not be suitable for all investors Smith Barney LLC recommends that investors independently evaluate particular investments and strategies, and encourages investors of a Financial Advisor.
-The appropriateness of a particular investment or strategy will depend on an investor's individual circumstance Morgan Stanley Smith Barney LLC ("Morgan Stanley"), its affiliates and Morgan Stanley Financial Advisors and Private Wealth Advisor tax or legal advice.
-Clients should consult their tax advisor for matters involving taxation and tax planning and their attorney for matter and estate planning, charitable giving, philanthropic planning and other legal matters. .
-Morgan Stanley o seek the advice s and objectives. rs do not provide
+It has been prepared without regard to the individual financial circumstances and objectives of persons who receive it.
+The strategies and/or investments discussed in this material may not be suitable for all investors.
+Morgan Stanley Smith Barney LLC recommends that investors independently evaluate particular investments and strategies, and encourages investors to seek the advice of a Financial Advisor.
+The appropriateness of a particular investment or strategy will depend on an investor's individual circumstances and objectives.
+Morgan Stanley Smith Barney LLC ("Morgan Stanley"), its affiliates and Morgan Stanley Financial Advisors and Private Wealth Advisors do not provide tax or legal advice.
+Clients should consult their tax advisor for matters involving taxation and tax planning and their attorney for matters involving trust and estate planning, charitable giving, philanthropic planning and other legal matters.